nmattia/nmattia.com/src/content/blog/skapa-intro.md

 The part (with clips) can be exported as a list of vertices, but they still need to be rendered.
 For this I decided to go with the venerable [Three.js library](https://threejs.org/).

-Unfortunately Three.js' "outline" material didn't allow me to render the part exactly as I wanted; in particular it gave me no control over the thickness of the outline and did not actually add outlines everywhere (see image above with missing outlines on the sides).
+Unfortunately Three.js' "outline" material didn't allow me to render the part exactly as I wanted; in particular it gave me no control over the thickness of the outline and did not actually add outlines everywhere.

 ![Three.js' native outline rendering](/images/skapa-intro/skapa-3js-outline-mat.png)